Naches Peak

 Naches Peak is a 6,452-foot (1,967 m) mountain summit located on the shared border of Mount Rainier National Park and William O. Douglas Wilderness.
 It is also on the shared border of Pierce County and Yakima County in Washington state.
 Naches Peak is situated on the crest of the Cascade Range and immediately southeast of Chinook Pass.
 Its nearest higher neighbor is Tahtlum Peak, 1.45 mi to the east.
 The name Naches Peak was proposed by the Yakima Chamber of Commerce and approved by Asahel Curtis in 1927.
 The Naches Peak Loop Trail is a popular 3.5 mile trail encircling the peak.
+Naches Peak Loop joins a section of the Pacific Crest Trail and crosses meadows that fill with summer wildflowers.
 Precipitation runoff from the west side of Naches Peak drains into Chinook Creek, which is a tributary of the Ohanapecosh River, whereas the east side drains into tributaries of the American River.

 Climate

 Naches Peak is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range (Orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
+Most weather fronts originating in the Pacific Ocean travel northeast toward the Cascade Mountains.
+As fronts approach, they are forced upward by the peaks of the Cascade Range (orographic lift), causing them to drop their moisture in the form of rain or snow onto the Cascades.
 As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
 Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
-The months July through September offer the most favorable weather for viewing or climbing this peak.
+During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+The months of July through September offer the most favorable weather for viewing or climbing this peak.